Ph.D. in Communications | Columbia Journalism School

 With the guidance of an interdisciplinary faculty advisory committee, students craft individual courses of study drawing on the university's graduate resources in the humanities, the social and practical sciences, the arts, and the professional schools.

 Our goal is to connect the strengths of the Columbia journalism tradition with intellectual work in the humanities and human sciences to enhance our understanding of media and journalism in society.
-Dissertation projects have included "fake news" and political culture; the ordinary person's experience of appearing in the news; the evolution of the photographic pose; fact‐checking and objectivity in the age of digital media; and media, mobilization and political campaigns.
+Recent dissertation projects have included conservative social media influencers; native advertising; the ordinary person’s experience of appearing in the news; the making of a left-wing Spanish political party in the digital age; surveilling religious expression in the U.S.; sabotage and speech in Progressive-era politics; and media, trust and political polarization in the U.S. and Germany.
+More than half of our graduates are currently teaching in colleges or universities, the great majority of them in full-time tenured or tenure-track positions, while others have chosen work in government, industry, consulting, research, policy, finance, journalism, or the law.

-A full time Ph.D. student is generally offered a standard financial aid package that can include tuition exemptions, coverage of medical fees and a stipend.
+A full-time Ph.D. student is generally offered a standard financial aid package that can include tuition exemptions, coverage of medical fees, and a stipend.
 Some service as a teaching or research assistant is required.
+We do not accept part-time students for doctoral study and we do not offer a terminal master’s degree.

 Ph.D.
 Requirements